alphagov-mirror/govuk-rfcs/rfc-134-govuk-wide-session-cookie-and-login.md

 - `GET /api/attributes`: looks up and returns some attributes from the user's account.
 Accepts these parameters:

-    - `session_id`: the decrypted session ID
+    - `session`: the `GOVUK-Account-Session` header value
     - `attributes`: list of attribute names

-    Returns a hash of attribute names and values, or a 401 if the session has expired.
+  Returns either a 401 (if the access and refresh token have expired / been revoked) or a hash of attribute names and values and a `GOVUK-Account-Session` with a fresh access token, if the old one expired.

 - `PATCH /api/attributes`: sets some attribute values on the user's account.
 Accepts these parameters:

-    - `session_id`: the decrypted session ID
+    - `session`: the `GOVUK-Account-Session` header value
     - `attributes`: hash of attribute names and values

   This is a partial update.
 Attributes *not* named in the hash keep their previous values.

-  Returns a 401 if the session has expired.
+  Returns either a 401 (if the access and refresh token have expired / been revoked) or a new `GOVUK-Account-Session` with a fresh access token, if the old one expired.

 - `GET /api/oauth/sign-in`: returns a URL to redirect the user to, to initiate the OAuth login/consent flow.
 Accepts these parameters: